EDITORIAL CHECK

 The route reads most clearly when lake surface, path rhythm, and blossom color stay visible together instead of collapsing into a tight close-up.

-During blossom season, slightly more open sections often outperform the most famous crowded points because the route remains easier to frame.
+During blossom season, slightly more open sections outperform the most famous crowded points because the route remains easier to frame.